This post may contain affiliate links, what’s that? Click here.

 Take a lunch break in the Plateau at Schwartz’s and get the Smoked Meat sandwich.
 It’s simple (all good things are): just the meat, yellow mustard, and rye bread.
 Order a pickle, fries and a soda and you’re good to go.
 It’s a lot of meat, if you’re a wuss like me you’ll pick it apart and eat it in pieces or with cutlery.
 If you’re a better person than I, like my husband, you’ll eat it as the sandwich it is and not actually lose all the meat (my bad).

 You’ll probably have to wait in line but they keep things moving.
 We got there for a late lunch close to 2 pm and were able to walk right in and sit at the bar (larger tables had a bit of a wait).

 4. Shop at Marche Jean Talon

 Grab a meal at one of the restaurants, buy charcuterie at one of the shops bordering the market, or just stroll through the produce section and drool over the enormous baskets of berries.
-We had already eaten but I did get a maple filled pastry that didn’t survive long enough to be photographed.
+We had already eaten but I had a maple filled pastry for dessert that didn’t survive long enough to be photographed.

-I was fascinated by all of the fall vegetables.
+was fascinated by all of the fall vegetables.
 There were so many that aren’t as common down south, purple carrots?
 There were varieties of pumpkins I never even knew existed!
 It was a really cool market and worth a visit.
-We bought some berries and peaches to have along side our bagels for breakfast the next day.
+We bought some berries and peaches to have alongside our bagels for breakfast the next day.

 The list is short and sweet, and it doesn’t even include coffee, or cocktails, or wine!
 There’s so much to enjoy in Montreal.
 It’s a very diverse city.
 We had Indian for lunch one day, and Lebanese take out for dinner that night.
 We enjoyed a pitcher of sangria in Old Montreal and felt just like we were in Europe.
 So if you go to Montreal, go hungry!